salmanbd100/full-stuck-software-engineer-guide/SystemDesign/Frontend/07-offline-first.md

 ### 2. Network First (Network Falling Back to Cache)

+Prioritizes fresh data from the network, using cached version only when offline for dynamic content.
 Best for dynamic content where freshness is important.

 ```javascript
 self.addEventListener('fetch', (event) => {